 ADVERTISEMENT

-Did you know that people didn’t begin using last names at the same time they started using given names?
-The first recorded use of last names in Europe happened around the 11th century, the medieval times.
-Up until then, the idea of full names, i.e. your first name plus your family name, didn’t really exist.
+The first recorded use of last names in Europe happened around the 11th century, during the Middle Ages.
+Until then, the idea of full names, i.e., your first name and your family name, didn’t exist.

 Even back then, when the population was not as vast as it is today, there was a good chance that there were three Johns or Peters in the neighborhood.
-To distinguish them in a conversation, people would use something that set the person in question aside from others.
-Was John a good blacksmith?
-Or maybe he was unusually short?
-And even if there was nothing remarkable about him, he could have been the only one with a father called Jack, so people would refer to him as John, Jack’s son.
+To distinguish them in a conversation, people would use something that sets the person in question apart from others.

 As time passed, some occupations changed their names or disappeared altogether, places were renamed or abandoned, and no one remembered that an ancestor from the 12th century had freckles all over his face.
-This is how most of the funny names you hear today came to exist.
+This is how most of the funny names you hear today exist.
 Back in the day, they would have made perfect sense.

 #1